Raghavvram/notes/Virtualization/KVM.md

 ### Summary

-- **KVM (Kernel-based Virtual Machine)**: A Type 2 hypervisor that runs on top of a Linux host OS.
  It provides near-native performance by leveraging hardware virtualization and integrates well with Linux tools and services.
 KVM is highly flexible and suitable for